CADJPY Technical Analysis | Forexlive

 CADJPY Technical Analysis – 4 hour Timeframe

-On the 4 hour chart, we can see that we have a minor resistance where the sellers can lean onto to position for another drop into the support and target a breakout.
-In fact, we can see that we have the confluence with a previous swing low level, the 38.2% Fibonacci retracement level and the red 21 moving average.
-The buyers, on the other hand, will want to see the price breaking higher with conviction to invalidate the bearish setup and increase the bullish bets into the resistance.
+On the 4 hour chart, we can see that we have a short-term bearish setup with a resistance zone around the 108.80 level where we can also find the confluence with the 50% Fibonacci retracement level and the trendline.
+We can expect the sellers to step in here with a defined risk above the trendline to position for a selloff into the support and ultimately targeting a breakout.
+The buyers, on the other hand, will want to see the price breaking higher to invalidate the bearish setup and position for a rally into the highs.

 CADJPY Technical Analysis – 1 hour Timeframe